dbaudio-soundscape/db-Soundscape-control-with-DiGiCo-SD-Consoles/README.md

 -	Console and DS Signal Engine connected to the same Ethernet network (to establish OSC communication).

 -	For bidirectional communication / workflow: Win or macOS PC running the d&b Software bridge.
 The PC must be connected to the same network.
-On Windows OS, the d&b Software bridge “RemoteProtocolbridge” requires installing the Visual C++ Redistributable Packages for Visual Studio 2013.
-For further details, see https://www.microsoft.com/en- US/download/details.aspx?id=40784.
+On Windows OS, the d&b Software bridge “RemoteProtocolbridge” requires the Visual C++ Redistributable Packages for Visual Studio 2017.

 -	A specific function description of the d&b Soundscape system, the functions, features and configuration options can be found in the "TI 501d&b Soundscape System design and operation" which is available for download from the d&b website at www.dbaudio.com.